koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 ---------------

 <!-- note
-And then, we can create a renderer by passing a hostconfig to the reconciler.
+And then, we can create a renderer by passing a host config to the reconciler.
-I'll focus on the interface of host config.

-After creating a renderer, we create a container of a rendering at the first rendering.
+After creating a renderer, we create a container for the renderer at the first rendering.
 After that, we update the container in order to render the passed element.

 Next, let's see the host config interface.